2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-07-brief-history-of-programming-languages.md

 ## Perl

 Perl was developed by Larry Wall in 1987 as a scripting language to make report processing easier.
 Nowadays it is used for Linux system administration, Web development and network programming.
 Perl is actually a family of languages that include features from other languages including C, shell script, AWK and sed.
 Perl 5 became popular in late 1990s as a CGI scripting language, due to its regular expression and string parsing abilities.

 ## Python

 Guido Van Rossum designed Python in 1991.
-The premise of Python was that is is easier to read for humans and it requires fewer lines of code in comparison to other programming languages.
+The premise of Python was that is should be easier to read for humans and it requires fewer lines of code in comparison to other programming languages.
 Nowadays Python is used for sites such as Instagram, Uber, Spotify or Dropbox. *Fun fact 2:* Python was named after the Monty Python, the British comedy group.

 ## R